-We continue to make progress on the majority of our environmental 2020 sustainability goals.
+We achieved our carbon footprint goal ahead of schedule and continue to make progress on our environmental 2020 sustainability goals.
 These goals include:

 We are leading the way to cleaner emissions from cruise ships with the support of and collaboration with key partners:

 We are committed to protecting the environment.
 Through our Business Partner Code of Business Conduct and Ethics we communicate our expectations that our business partners will join us in following the same standards.
-Our impacts include our use of fuel, electricity, water and food; discharge of wastewater; generation and disposal of solid wastes; emissions from combustion and refrigeration equipment; and our diverse supply chain.
+Our impacts include our use of fuel, electricity, water and food; discharge of wastewater; generation and disposal of solid wastes; emissions from combustion and refrigeration equipment; and our diverse supply chain (see illustration on page 59 for more details).
 We recognize that some of these factors can affect the biodiversity of the areas where we operate.
 In this report we discuss the following aspects of our environmental footprint:

 - Energy and Emissions